Eleas/SimpleClock/README.md

 It's just a dead simple wall-clock, written in C++.

 There's not much to say, really.
 This is a simple clock application.
-It draws an image of a clock on the screem, which shows the time.
+It draws an image of a clock on the screen, which shows the time.

 ##  How do I run it?